Category Archives: Wireless Networks

 Cloud RAN vs. Small Cells: Trading Processing for Transport Cost.

 Perhaps you heard of Cloud-based RAN (C-RAN), the latest acronym in the mobile industry.
 If you are familiar with “base station hotel,” then you’re familiar with this mobile network architecture.
-C-RAN takes the distributed base station architecture to its extreme: It pools the baseband processors in a central location and distributes remote radio headends which are connected through… Read More »
+C-RAN takes the distributed base station architecture to its extreme: It pools the baseband processors in a central location and distributes remote radio headends which… Read More »

 TD-LTE and the Hype Cycle: Where’s the Business Opportunity?